 In this guide, you will download the Consul binary, register the Consul service with the Service Manager, and finally start Consul.

-The steps presented here, assume that you have launched Powershell with Adminstrator capabilities.
+The steps presented here, assume that you have launched Powershell with Administrator capabilities.

 Download the Consul binary for your architecture.